-Well that’s kind of true but there was no any bad blood because of that.
-Actually Richie always said good things about Joe.
+Well, that’s true, but there was no bad blood because of that.
+Richie always said good things about Joe.
 He always said that Joe is his favorite singer, that’s what he always told me.

 You played several years in Joe’s solo band, before and after Rainbow.
-Are you still continuing with that band as well?
+Are you continuing with that band as well?

 Not really.
 I don’t think he’s now playing too often with his solo band at the moment?

 Who does play in his band now?

-There’s guitarist Karl Cochran and then there is Mike Servantino, who used to play in Blackmore’s Night, and I think that Paul (Morris) is also playing there too?
-I was too busy to do the last few shows he was doing I was too busy to do them, I was busy with Ted or with Dokken, so I wasn’t able to be a part of that anymore.
-But when I’m around I will play with him.
-It’s always fun to play with Joe “laughs”.
+There’s guitarist Karl Cochran, and then there is Mike Servantino, who used to play in Blackmore’s Night, and I think that Paul (Morris) is also playing there too?
+I was too busy to do the last few shows he was doing I was too busy to do, I was busy with Ted or with Dokken, so I wasn’t able to be a part of that anymore.
+But when I’m around, I will play with him.
+It’s always fun to play with Joe “laughs.”

 THE FUTURE OF OVER THE RAINBOW?

-There are some rumors telling that OVER THE RAINBOW might release some original material as well.
-Is there any truth behind that and if there is, have you already written any new songs together?
+Some rumors are telling that OVER THE RAINBOW might release some original material as well.
+Is there any truth behind that, and if there is, have you already written any new songs together?

 Yes definitely.
-In a matter of fact, we all are coming up with ideas.
-We already have lots of ideas and we are going to put those ideas together and go into studio as a band.
-We are going to try all new ideas and try to do some jamming and see how it goes?
-That’s the plan, there’s no doubt about it.
-Hopefully we can start recording already later in this year and maybe the album is coming out sometime next year?
+We all are coming up with ideas.
+We already have lots of ideas, and we are going to put those ideas together and go into the studio as a band.
+We will try all new ideas and try to do some jamming and see how it goes?
+That’s the plan, and there’s no doubt about it.
+Hopefully, we can start recording already later this year, and maybe the album is coming out sometime next year?

-Do you already have ideas of possible record label for the album?
+Do you already have ideas of a possible record label for the album?

 No, we don’t have any idea about that yet.